ThibHlln/mymeteeaunappes/README.md

 1. download hydrometric/piezometric/withdrawal data via Hub'Eau
 2. save downloaded data as PRN files ready to use by Gardenia

+## mycds

+This module contains functions that:
+1. download ERA5-land meteorological data via Copernicus' Climate Data Store (CDS)
+2. save downloaded data as PRN files ready to use by Gardenia

 ## mygardenia

 This module contains a wrapper to Gardenia that: